Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-After breakfast, we arrive at Paro International Airport, and it’s time to say goodbye to the land of Bhutan.
-Passing through captivating mountains and enjoying those views, we collect a lifelong memory and land at the Tribhuwan International Airport of Nepal.
+After breakfast, we arrive at Paro International Airport, and it's time to say goodbye to the land of Bhutan.
+Passing through captivating mountains and enjoying the views, we make a lifelong memory and land at Tribhuvan International Airport in Nepal.

 Day12